exercism/common-lisp/README.md

 ### Development setup

-Direct contributions to the Common Lisp code in xlisp are always welcome.
+Direct contributions to the Common Lisp code in xLisp are always welcome.
 Refer to
 [the Getting Started Guide](http://help.exercism.io/getting-started-with-lisp.html)